NYCComptroller/Checkbook/INSTALL.md

 it is not there yet.
 We know that more work is needed to smooth and standardize deployment, and we are conducting that work in the open, with participation from all interested parties.
-The code's authors, who are intimiately familiar with every step of the process, naturally can and do regularly deploy production instances to
+The code's authors, who are intimately familiar with every step of the process, naturally can and do regularly deploy production instances to
 <http://checkbooknyc.com/> -- but various improvements need to be made
 to these instructions before that process is equally easy for